-We have no responsibility for surface waste sewers.
-We will not investigate defects or blockages in a private surface waste system.
+We have no responsibility for surface waste sewers and as a result are unable to investigate defects or blockages in a private surface waste system.

-If you own land that has a ditch or watercourse on or adjacent to it, you are a 'riparian owner'.
-You are responsible for maintaining those watercourses and preventing them from flooding.
+If you own land that has a ditch or watercourse on or adjacent to it, you are a 'riparian owner' and are responsible for maintaining those watercourses and preventing them from flooding.

 Watercourses are any natural or artificial channel above or below ground through which water flows.